 MSC entails a unique way of leading exercises and meditations as well as interacting with students that transmit a felt-sense of self-compassion.
-Therefore, we strongly recommend that any research studies examining MSC as an intervention involve teachers who (1) are Trained MSC Teachers and (2) have taught the MSC program at least 2-3 times.
+Ideally, all MSC courses taught as part of a research project should be taught by Certified MSC Teachers whenever possible, but in some cases it may only be feasible to have experienced Trained Teachers (those who have taught 3+ MSC courses) leading the courses.
 Otherwise, the experimental subjects will not be getting the full experience of MSC.
 Researchers should feel free to select specific exercises from the MSC program and use them in research, but in that case are requested not to call the intervention “MSC.”

 Dr. Karen Bluth received her PhD in Child and Family Studies in 2012 from The University of Tennessee, and holds a faculty position in the Program on Integrative Medicine at the UNC School of Medicine.
 As a self-compassion and mindfulness researcher and teacher, Dr. Bluth’s research focuses on the roles that self-compassion and mindfulness play in promoting well-being in youth.
 She was awarded a Francisco J. Varela grant from the Mind and Life Foundation in 2012, which allowed her to explore the effects of a mindfulness intervention on adolescents’ well-being through examining stress biomarkers, as well as the relationship of self-compassion on the physiologic stress response.
 Further, she is co-creator of Making Friends with Yourself: A Mindful Self-Compassion Program for Teens, which is an adaptation of the Neff and Germer Mindful Self-Compassion Program for adults.
 She has recently received a grant from NIH to explore the impact of this intervention with teens who have depressive symptoms.
 Through support from the John Rex Endowment, Dr. Bluth collaborated with a local community organization in to train community leaders to teach mindfulness to adolescents, and mindfulness and self-compassion to their adult caregivers.
 As a mindfulness practitioner for almost 40 years and a lifelong educator with 18 years of classroom experience, Dr. Bluth frequently gives talks and conducts workshops in self-compassion and mindfulness in educational settings and in the community.
 Dr. Bluth is an Associate Editor of the academic journal Mindfulness and Associate Director of the UNC Mindfulness Program on Stress and Pain Management.